 A Zen Practice

 Our Zen community is a friendly and welcoming place to learn about and practice meditation, share Buddhist teachings, and to create relationships that are mindful, caring, and responsive to the unmet needs of others.
-Everyone is welcome.

 Everyone is welcome!
 You don’t have to be a Buddhist to practice meditation.
 You are invited to attend whether you are new to meditation or a long-term practitioner.